johnnyhuy/ubuntu-ethereum-miner/README.md

 ## Option A) Automated Installation

 This script requires **root** to update/create files and configure Nvidia drivers.
+This method also assumes that you have a **fresh** installation of Ubuntu LTS.

 1. Gain access to your Ubuntu instance